 - Cholesterol packaged in lipoproteins that contain apolipoprotein A is referred to as HDL (high density lipoprotein) cholesterol, or HDL-C (referred to by the more common term HDL for the rest of this guide).

 Despite what we’ve all heard, there’s actually no such thing as “good” or “bad” cholesterol; there is only one type of cholesterol.
 Your LDL and HDL values refer to how much cholesterol is carried in your HDL and LDL lipoprotein particles.
 In fact, the same cholesterol is continuously transferred among these and other types of lipoproteins as they make their way through the bloodstream.

 LDL is often referred to as “bad” cholesterol because high levels have been linked to increased heart disease risk.
 By contrast, HDL is frequently called “good” cholesterol as low levels of HDL have been associated with increased heart risk.
-In addition, one of HDL’s main functions is to carry cholesterol back to the liver to be used as needed.
-One of HDLs main functions is to carry cholesterol back to the liver to be used as needed.
+In addition, one of HDL’s main functions is to carry cholesterol back to the liver to be used as needed or eliminated from the body.